RidOne-technologies/polkadot-angular-identicon/README.md

  }
 ```

-open `tsconfig.json` and add at the end of the `compilerOptions` add the following
+open `tsconfig.json`, at the end of the `compilerOptions` add the following

 ```json
     "paths": {